SmirkyGraphs/ri-dlt-stats/README.md

 To use selenium you will need the [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) version matching your chrome browser.
 The `config.json` needs to be edited with your chromedriver path and the path for your `/data/temp` folder location.

+## Running the Code

+Run `main.py` to run the code for the first time to collect information from all years.
+Run `main.py --update` to only get the most recent monthly data.

 ## Data Collection

 Currently these are the data sources that are collected from `scraper.py`.